medievalsoftware/medieval.software/src/posts/rune-synergy-discontinued.md

 Initially when writing this I wanted to quantify the entire experience, but I realized that would probably be boring.
 So instead I'll start by saying where my mind is at today and elaborate on what's lead me to this point.
-Then after I'd like to summarize the major lessons I've learned throughout this project.

 # My Mind